Hello!

 Congratulations to:

-Spellings to be tested on Friday 24th September
+Spellings to be tested: Friday 4th October

 criticise